9th Grade: World History

 U.S. History (10th Grade Requirement)

 The course is dedicated to teaching the students the history of this great republic.
 The content of course will start from the age of the explorers through the Civil War in the first semester, and then, go from the Reconstruction period to the Cold War in the second.
 The course will trace how the U.S. became a modern nation.
 In an effort to make the class more relevant and interesting for the students, there will be times where we will occasionally go out of chronological order and examine events that are current so that the students can see and grasp for themselves how our history effects us today and how it is all around us all the time.
 There will be an emphasis on the skills the students need to possess in order to master and appreciate history such as source evaluation, the relationship and impact of cause and effect.
 The methodology used will be comprised of reading, lecture, debate, and role play.

 Advanced Economics (SAS)

 Individuals and societies have explored and confronted the questions of how to assess value for centuries.
 Robert Kennedy famously said that our GDP (gross domestic product), “measures neither our wit nor our courage, neither our wisdom nor our learning, neither our compassion nor our devotion to our country, it measures everything in short, except that which makes life worthwhile.”
-Using theory, current articles from the news and case studies, we will explore not only the history of economics and credit, but how we assess worth and value in the modern world.
-Course topics will include issues of supply and demand, the ideas of both public and common good, free trade (both from an economic and political point of view), the evolution tax systems as well as basic personal financial management.
+Using theory, current articles from the news and case studies, we will explore not only the history of economics, but how we assess worth and value in the modern world.
+Course topics will include issues of supply and demand, elasticity, the ideas of both public and common good, free trade (both from an economic and political point of view), the evolution tax systems as well as basic personal financial management.
 Pre-requisite: Minimum of B+ in both semesters of previous year’s Social Studies and Math courses as well as instructor approval.
 Exceptions may be made for qualified students.

 Advanced Psychology (SAS)